cstrawberry/predictive-universe/docs/paper/02_foundations.md

 **2.4.4 Physical Resource Costs: Functions ($R, R_I$) and Operators ($\hat{R}, \hat{R}_I$)**

 The physical realization of systems with complexity $C_P$ incurs resource costs, fundamentally linked to thermodynamics (e.g., Landauer's principle, $\varepsilon > 0$ (Theorem 31)).
 These costs constrain the POP.
 To make the framework's dynamics tractable, we now adopt specific, physically-motivated functional forms for these costs, chosen to be the simplest expressions consistent with core principles like increasing cost and diminishing returns.
+In the general case, these cost rates are functions of both complexity and the effective temperature of the environment, $R(C, T_{eff})$, a dependence that becomes essential in the analysis of Prediction Relativity (Appendix N).
 We then define the corresponding operators acting on the Hilbert space.

 **Definition 3 (Resource-Cost Functions):**
 The ongoing operational expense of an MPU’s predictive cycle is described by two monotone mappings from theoretical complexity $C_P$ to power-like rates.